npruehs/ue4-rts/Documents/Manual/Cheats.md

 ## Cheats

+The plugin comes with a small set of built-in cheats you can use.
+Feel free to create your own cheat manager and add additional cheats.

 1. Create a cheat manager deriving from `RTSCheatManager`.
 1. Set the _Resource Types_ of your cheat manager.
 1. At your `RTSPlayerController`, set the _Cheat Manager_ to your cheat manager.